 Favorite quote from the author:

-Here are 3 of the most insightful lessons about trauma from this book:
+Here are 3 of the most insightful lessons from this book:

 - What we experience during childhood has a profound effect on our brain as an adult.

 - We can learn positive regulation strategies later in life to help us deal with trauma.

 - It is possible to overcome trauma with the right support.

 Let’s get right into these lessons and learn from Oprah!

 What Happened To You Summary

 Lesson 1: Our brains are uniquely shaped by the experiences that we have during childhood.